-Fixed interest on the 1.5 Lien Notes is payable on March 15 and September 15 of each year, and the 1.5 Lien Notes will mature on December 18, 2023.
-The Company may elect to defer and pay in kind any interest accrued as of an interest payment date by increasing the unpaid principal amount of the 1.5 Lien Notes as at such date (each, a "PIK Interest Payment"), which PIK Interest Payment shall be allocated pro rata to all holders of 1.5 Lien Notes.
-Following each such increase in the principal amount of the 1.5 Lien Notes as a result of any PIK Interest Payment, the 1.5 Lien Notes will bear interest on such increased principal amount from and after the date of each such PIK Interest Payment.
-Upon repayment of the 1.5 Lien Notes, any interest which has accrued thereon but has not been capitalized as set forth above shall be paid in cash.
+Fixed interest of 10% per annum is payable on the 1.5 Lien Notes on March 15 and September 15 of each year, and the 1.5 Lien Notes mature on December 18, 2023.
+The Company may elect to defer and pay in kind any interest accrued as of an interest payment date by increasing the unpaid principal amount of the 1.5 Lien Notes as at such date, and the 1.5 Lien Notes will bear interest on such increased principal amount from and after the date of each such payment in kind election.

-The 1.5 Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by Calfrac Holdings and Calfrac Corp. (together with the Company, the "Obligors").
+The 1.5 Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by the Obligors.
 In addition, the 1.5 Lien Notes are secured by a senior priority security interest in all assets and properties of the Obligors (the "1.5 Priority Lien").
-The 1.5 Priority Lien ranks second in priority only to the liens securing any obligations of the Obligors pursuant to the Credit Agreement (the "First Priority Lien") and ranks ahead of the liens securing any obligations of the Obligors pursuant to the Second Lien Notes (the "Second Priority Lien"), as set forth in and subject to the terms of the Intercreditor Agreements.
+The 1.5 Priority Lien ranks second in priority only to the First Priority Lien and ranks ahead of the liens securing any obligations of the Obligors pursuant to the Second Lien Notes (the "Second Priority Lien"), as set forth in and subject to the terms of the Intercreditor Agreements.
 The 1.5 Lien Note obligations secured by the 1.5 Priority Lien shall not otherwise be subordinated or postponed to the obligations of the Obligors under the First Priority Lien collateral documents or to any other obligations secured by the First Priority Lien.
 Subject to the applicable Intercreditor Agreement(s), the 1.5 Priority Lien forms part of the Obligors' senior secured obligations and ranks: (a) senior to all of the Obligors' future obligations, unsecured obligations and the obligations of the Obligors in respect of the Second Lien Notes; and (b) junior to the obligations under the Credit Agreement.

-The 1.5 Lien Notes are convertible at the holder's option into common shares in the capital of the Company at any time prior to the maturity date at a conversion price of \$1.3325 per common share (the "Conversion Price"), being a ratio of approximately 750.469 common shares per \$1,000 principal amount of 1.5 Lien Notes.
-The Conversion Price is subject to standard anti-dilution adjustments upon, among other things, share consolidations, share splits, spin-off events, rights issues, reorganizations and for certain dividends or distributions to holders of common shares.
+The Company's remaining 1.5 Lien Notes are convertible at the holder's option into common shares in the capital of the Company at any time prior to the maturity date at a conversion price of \$1.3325 per common share.
+The Company has no right of redemption with respect to the 1.5 Lien Notes.